-Patients who use Onglyza to control their diabetes might experience heart attacks while others might be diagnosed with pancreatic cancer.
-The U.S. Food and Drug Administration (FDA) recently placed a new warning label on Onglyza; this comes after countless people became injured and were never made aware of the life-altering side effects.
-Thousands of patients are now facing a terrible choice: stopping their treatment and face life-threatening consequences, or keep taking AstraZeneca’s drug and risk its dangerous complications and extreme side effects.
+Patients who used Onglyza to control their diabetes are filing litigations after experiencing heart attacks and pancreatic cancer.
+The U.S. Food and Drug Administration (FDA) recently placed a new warning label on this medication; this comes after countless people became injured and were never made aware of the life-altering side effects.

-Pharmaceutical companies such as AstraZeneca or Bristol-Myers Squibb often make millions by marketing dangerous drugs that have never been tested properly.
-Onglyza reached $786 million in sales in 2015, an outstanding amount of money that can reach up to $2.47 billion in 2018 according to market analysts .
-Suffering an injury because a Big Pharma never warned you or your loved one about its risk is unacceptable.
-You may have to face significant financial loss as well as physical and emotional injuries as well.
+Pharmaceutical companies who manufacture Onglyza such as AstraZeneca or Bristol-Myers Squibb often make millions by marketing dangerous drugs that have never been tested properly.
+Saxagliptin reached $786 million in sales in 2015, an outstanding amount of money that can reach up to $2.47 billion in 2018 according to market analysts .

 What is Onglyza?